stackitcloud/stackit-cli/docs/stackit_beta_edge-cloud_token_create.md

 ## stackit beta edge-cloud token create

-Creates a token for an edge instance
+Creates a token for an Edge Cloud instance

 ### Synopsis